You’ve probably heard of the Mayan ruins of Tulum in Mexico, right?

 1) The lower-class workers bound and flattened the tops of their babies’ heads for the first six months of life, so as adults, they could better carry baskets on their heads.
 No kidding!
 Our guide showed us photographs of ancient skulls with completely flat tops.
 Ouch…

-2) The temple buildings look sand- and grey-colored today, but would have been painted bright blue and red back when Tulum was a thriving city.
+2) The temple buildings look sand- and grey-colored today, but were painted bright blue and red, back when Tulum was a thriving city.

 3) Jade was the most important stone for the Maya people – it represented eternal life.
 Black obsidian, which symbolized energy, was also treasured.
 The ancient royal Mayans drilled holes in their front teeth into which they inserted round pearls of jade and black obsidian as decoration and a status symbol.
 (We could hardly believe the photos – wonder what our dentist would have thought of this practice?)